HFSKSN/hfsksn.github.io/docs/12-Reflection/reflection.md

 ## Lessons Learned

-1. Do not rush through reviewing datasheets of components, you may make a mistake in designing your PCB layout
+1. Do not rush through reviewing datasheets of components, you may make a mistake in designing your PCB layout.
-2. Start testing code with other modules as soon as possible to ensure all aspects of the module are in order
+2. Start testing full code as soon as possible to ensure all aspects of the module are in order.
+3. Test with other modules as soon as possible to ensure all aspects of 4.
+5.
+6.
+7.
+8.
+9.
+10.

 ## Recommendations for Future Students

 1. sfev
 2. sfvvf
 3.
+4.
+5.